AntonioDehesa/tilop/README.md

 ### Sources:
 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

+## Day 160: March 17 2022
+### Today's progress:

+Completed one CTCI challenge.
+I have not studied a lot this week, because I am focusing on something internal on work.

+### Sources:

+* Cracking the Coding Interview

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla